 Anchor Text Relevance Conclusion

-It may depend upon a number of factors, including how related or affiliated the search engines might think the sites doing the linking are to the site being linked to are, how related or affiliated sites linking to the destination page might be, how related the text or phrase in the link might be to the page being linked to might be, and possibly some “reasonable surfer” type features associated with the link.
+It may depend upon several factors, including how related or affiliated the search engines might think the sites doing the linking are to the site being linked to are, how related or affiliated sites linking to the destination page might be, how related the text or phrase in the link might be to the page being linked to might be, and possibly some “reasonable surfer” type features associated with the link.

 It’s also possible that the anchor text relevancy of those links could depend upon how related the text within the links might be to the page being pointed towards.